 What will be, will be."

-He heard me humming, smiled and we sang the words out of tune together.
-With the last repeated stanza I switched to praying the car wouldn’t break down.
+He heard me humming.
+Whatever will be, will be, smiled and we sang the words together, he out of tune.
+With the last repeated stanza, I switched to praying the car wouldn’t break down.
 It never occurred to me I would betray him but I did, over and over.

-Past Gilroy, the furthermost of our combined prior travels, I switched from remembering the past, wondering about our future and settled down to travel’s blank reflection as we passed the dark country side interrupted by the small agricultural towns of Salinas, Soledad, Paso Robles, San Luis Obispo and Santa Maria.
+Past Gilroy, I settled down to a traveler's blank reflection as we passed the dark countryside, interrupted by the small agricultural towns of Salinas, Soledad, Paso Robles, San Luis Obispo, and Santa Maria.

-After Santa Maria the next town was Santa Barbara, our wedding night’s destination.
-My mind awoke to the unmentioned, the "big event the scheduled end of my virginity.
+Past Santa Maria, the next town was Santa Barbara, our wedding night’s destination.
+Approaching it, my mind awoke to the unmentioned, "the big event”, the scheduled end of my virginity.